 3 tools to onboard your new hires seamlessly

-- Grove HR is an HRIS platform that allows you to set up customized workflow and track progress with automated reminders.
+- Grove HR is an HRIS platform that allows you to set up customized workflows and track progress with automated reminders.
 Employees can also self-onboard using the mobile app.

-Google Drive is a file storage and synchronization software that enables unlimited storage, collaboration, and data sharing among team members during the onboarding process.
+Google Drive is a file storage and synchronization software that enables unlimited storage, collaboration, and data sharing among team members.